arborchurch/arbor-web/site/content/event/summer-2019/index.md

 August 7th @ 10:30am 1332nd Park<br />
 August 21st 10:30am @ Miner's Corner Park

 Sun drenched summer days are best spent TOGETHER at the park!
 Bring your kids and invite your neighbors as we explore area parks together.
-Connect with the "Arbor Mom's" Facebook page and our mailing list through the tear-off below for last minute updates.
+Connect with the "Arbor Moms" Facebook page or get on the mailing list (info@arborchurch.com) for last minute updates.

 ### Mariners Game

 July 26 @ 7:10pm T-Mobile Park

 Let's do a ballgame TOGETHER!
 On July 26th, we are heading to T-Mobile Park to watch the Mariners take on the Detroit Tigers.
 We'd love for you to come with us!
 Tickets are $15 each & must be purchased no later than June 30th.
+See below for the link to reserve tickets.

 ### Hiking Group

 August 10th @ 8:00am Cutter to River Trail</br>
 August 24th @ 8:00am Wallace Falls

 No experience required...just a love for the outdoors & adventure!
 Three different hikes in three different areas to experience the diverseness & beauty of the PNW...and get a bit of exercise while we're at it.
 Carpooling from Arbor leaves at 7:30am.
+Let us know if you want further information (info@arborchurch.com).

 ### All-Church Picnic